-A seasonally red sticker version is spreading like wildfire on the packages despatched by local businesses, while many wahv supporters are using them on their greetings cards and gift wrappings as well as wearing them!
+A seasonally red sticker version is spreading like wildfire on the packages dispatched by local businesses, while many wahv supporters are using them on greetings cards and gift wrappings as well as wearing them!

 QUICK!
 BECOME A WAHV SUPPORTER AND GET A SET OF STICKERS.

 12 stickers for €15